Sexual Harassment Lawyer in Los Angeles

 If the sexual harassment occurred at the hands of a supervisor, the employer is held strictly liable in a lawsuit.
 This means that your employer is responsible for your damages if they knew or should have known about the harassment, or if they failed to take the actions needed to stop it.

 You Are Protected Against Employer Retaliation

 Many victims of sexual harassment hesitate to come forward due to fears of employer retaliation, such as being fired, demoted, reassigned, denied a promotion or raise, or having their working hours cut.
 If you have been a victim of sexual harassment and are experiencing these fears, it is important to know that this type of employer retaliation is illegal and that you are protected under the law against mistreatment.

 If your employer has taken any sort of negative action against you after reporting concerns of sexual harassment, call us.
 Our attorneys are prepared to stand by your side and fight to protect your rights.

 Victims of sexual harassment have a right to recover damages in California that compensate them for their financial and emotional losses.
 Some examples of remedies we’ve acquired for clients include damages for emotional distress, hiring or reinstatement, and changes in employer policies or practices.

-In some rare cases, victims can recover punitive damages if it can be proven that the employer committed an especially malicious act of discrimination or oppression.
+In some rare cases, victims can recover punitive damages if it can be proven that the employer committed an especially malicious act of discrimination, oppression, or fraud.
 Employers with 15 to 100 employees can face up to $50,000 in damages, while those with 500 or more employees can face damages up to $300,000.
 If you believe you’re a victim of sexual harassment, we can help you understand your rights.